ashok7077/Tomcat-9-installation/README.md

 `http://SERVER_IP:8080/manager`

 Give the username and password what ever you inserted in /usr/local/tomcat-9/webapps/manager/META-INF/context.xml
+# Tomcat has been successfully installed in RedHat linux